krishna2/krishna2.github.io/books.md

 47. Swami Chinmayananda : The Bhagavad Gita : Volume 4 (Covers chapter 5 of BG)

+48. Swami Chinmayananda : The Bhagavad Gita : Volume 5 (Covers chapter 6 of BG)

+49. Eknath Easwaran: How to Meditate (Easwaran Inspirations Book 1)

+50. Swami Dayananda Saraswati: What is Meditation

 ### Currently Reading

-* Swami Chinmayananda : The Bhagavad Gita : Volume 5 (Covers chapter 6 of BG)
+* Swami Chinmayananda : The Bhagavad Gita : Volume 6 (Covers chapter 7 of BG)

+* Swami Chinmayananda : Art of Contemplation

+* Swami Chinmayananda : Meditation and Life

 * Swami Dayananda Saraswati : The Teachings of Bhagavad Gita

 * Eric Jorgenson: The Alamanack of Naval Ravikant

+* Thirukkural : Multiple Authors's Commentaries

 #### Hold